Vegetarian Shepherd's Pie Recipe

 Instructions

-8. Remove the pan from the heat.
-If you’re not using an oven-safe pan, transfer the lentil mixture into an oven-safe casserole dish.
+- Remove the pan from the heat.
+If you’re not using an oven-safe pan, transfer the lentil mixture to an oven-safe casserole dish.
 Spoon over the mashed potatoes, and use a fork to create lines in the mashed potatoes (which will turn deliciously crispy in the oven!).

 Notes